100jared/pizza-inn/README.md

-# Delani studio
+# Pizz Inn.

 ##### Developed By [Gilbert Korir](https://100jared.github.io/my-portfolio/).
-### This is a website for Delani Studio showing its services and a form to reach out to them.
+#### This is a web application where customers order different sizes of pizzas with one or more toppings and the crust they wish.

 ## Table of Content